Rayathell/Rayathell/README.md

-:computer: infrastructure analyst
+:computer: Data Analisys

 :house_with_garden: I’m from Brazil.

 :books: I’m currently learning everything.

-:outbox_tray: 2021 Goals: create a new project and improve my skills.
+:outbox_tray: 2023 Goals: create a new project and improve my skills.

 - Thanks for visiting.